epfl-lara/stainless/core/src/sphinx/tutorial.rst

 `require` clause for each case accordingly and explain the behavior of Stainless.

-In the sequel we will mostly use `BigInt` types.
+In the sequel, we will mostly use `BigInt` types.

 Defining Lists and Their Properties
 -----------------------------------